In this article, we are going to cover:

 Anatomy of the Pelvis

 The pelvis is made from two bones.
-The bones join in the front, at the symphysis pubis, and in the back with the sacrum, at the sacroiliac joints.
+The bones join in the front at the symphysis pubis, and in the back with the sacrum, at the sacroiliac joints.
 This forms a ring, and typically when a ring breaks it will break in two places.
-The pelvis contains ligaments that help hold the sacrum to the iliac bones, the two pubic bones at the pubic symphysis, and the sacrum to the coccyx.
-There are also blood vessels and nerves that run through the pelvis so if there is significant trauma these can be damaged.
+The pelvis contains ligaments that help maintain the pelvic structure.
+These ligaments connect the sacrum to the iliac bones, the pubic bones to one another at the pubic symphysis, and the sacrum to the coccyx.
+Additionally, there is significant vasculature and nerves that run through the pelvis, which can cause severe hemorrhage, pain, and nerve damage if the patient experiences significant trauma.

 Types of Pelvic Fractures